powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

 The regulating attributes of the `staticVARcompensator` are defined at the end of the conversion process.
 See [Regulating Control For static VAR compensators](#regulating-control-for-static-var-compensators)

-#### Asynchronous Machine

-Each `asynchronousMachine` component of the CGMES model creates a new load in the PowSyBl grid model that is attached to a voltage level.
-The attributes are:
-- `P0` One of these two values (`P` from the `stateVariablesPowerFlow` profile or `P` from the `steadyStateHypothesisPowerFlow` profile) is copied according to the import options.
-- `Q0` One of these tow values (`Q` from the `stateVariablesPowerFlow` profile or `Q` from the `steadyStateHypothesisPowerFlow` profile) is copied according to the import options.
-- `LoadType` It will be `FICTITIOUS` if the `Id` of the `energySource` contains the pattern `fict`.
-Otherwise `UNDEFINED`.

-If the import option `iidm.import.cgmes.profile-used-for-initial-state-values` is `SV` the active and reactive power of the load is copied from the `stateVariablesPowerFlow` profile.
-Otherwise if it is `SSH` will be copy from the `steadyStateHypothesisPowerFlow` profile.

-#### Synchronous Machine

-Each `synchronousMachine` of the CGMES model creates a new generator in the PowSyBl grid model attached to the voltage level container with the following attributes:
-- `MinP` The `minP` property is copied if it is defined, otherwise `-Double.MAX_VALUE`.
-- `MaxP` The `maxP` property is copied if it is defined, otherwise `Double.MAX_VALUE`.
-- `TargetP` The active power `P` from the `stateVariablesPowerFlow` profile or from the `steadyStateHypothesisPowerFlow` profile according with the import options and with the opposite sign as it is a target value.  `0.0` if both profiles are not defined.
-- `TargetQ` The reactive power `Q` from the `stateVariablesPowerFlow` profile or from the `steadyStateHypothesisPowerFlow` profile according with the import options and with the opposite sign. `0.0` if both profiles are not defined.
-- `EnergySource` It is obtained after processing the `generatingUnitType` property.
-- `RatedS` The value of the `ratedS` property is copied.

-A set of reactive power limits is defined (`MinMaxReactiveLimits` or `ReactiveCapabilityCurve`) by copying the value of the `xvalue`, `y1value` and `y2value` properties associated to the capability curve recorded in the `ReactiveCapabilityCurve` property.

-The generator is added as slack terminal if the `referencePriority` property is greater than `0.0` and if the `normalPF` property is defined then a new extension is added at the generator for recording the participation factor when distributed slack is enabled:
-- `withParticipate` Fixed to `true`.
-- `withDroop` The `normalPF` property is copied.

-The regulating attributes of the generator are defined at the end of the conversion process.
-See [Regulating Control For Generators](#regulating-control-for-generators)

 #### Switches

 When one of the ends of the `Switch` is connected to the boundary See [Boundary Topology](#boundary-topology) to know  the final topology at the boundary.
 In the rest of the cases the `Switch` is converted to a switch in the PowSyBl grid model.